surendra-dire/Prometheus-Grafana/Readme.md

 | **Integration with Other Tools**         | Integrates with various Azure services           | Integrates with various AWS services             |

- ## Limitations on PRpmetheous & Grafana
+ ## Limitations on Prometheous & Grafana
 - Limited APM (Application Performance Monitoring - metrics based) Features
 - No Built-In Log Management
 - Manual Instrumentation for Tracing